Rel1cx/eslint-react/packages/eslint-plugin/README.md

 2. **Formatting independent**.
 Rules should check for correctness, not style.
 We recommend using style focused tools for formatting (e.g. [dprint](https://dprint.dev/)).
 3. **Rules over options [[1]](https://eslint-react.rel1cx.io/docs/rules-over-options)**.
 Each rule should have a single purpose.
 Make multiple rules work together to achieve more complex behaviors instead of adding options to a single rule.
 4. **Sensible defaults**.
 Rules should be easy to setup and use with minimal configuration and sensible defaults.

-## Contributing

-Before you start working on something, it's best to check if there is an existing issue first.
-It's also a good idea to reach the maintainer and confirm if it makes sense or if someone else is already working on it.

-Please make sure to read the [Contributing Guide](./.github/CONTRIBUTING.md) before making a pull request.

-Pull requests submitted without prior discussion can also be rejected without prior discussion.

-Thank you to everyone contributing to ESLint x React!

 ## License